OBonk/Contract-Demon/README.md

 You'll then be presented with the main menu

-In order to carry out demonstration or check for Reentrancy/Overflow you must first start the hardhat network.
+In order to carry out any demonstration or check for Reentrancy/Overflow you must first start the hardhat network.